tanosaur/massreproduction/README.md

 - Requires PyQt4, matplotlib and Python 3.
 - Run mainwindow.py to load GUI.
-- See 'manual.pdf’ for GUI shortcuts.
+- See 'manual.pdf’ in ‘docs’ folder for GUI shortcuts.

 ## Features